ResearchOS/Biomech-Analysis-Platform-Python/docs/Getting Started/installation.md

 | R2021b         | 9.11.19                   |

 If you have a MATLAB version that is not listed here and would like to contribute its corresponding MATLAB Engine API version to these docs, please open an issue or pull request on the [ResearchOS GitHub page](https://github.com/ResearchOS/ResearchOS).

+## Optional: Share the MATLAB Engine for Interactivity and Faster ResearchOS Startup
+By default ResearchOS starts a new MATLAB Engine process each time a [Process](../Research%20Objects/Pipeline%20Objects/process.md) runs.
+This is slow, and does not allow the user to interact with the MATLAB session.
+To speed up ResearchOS startup and allow the user to interact with the MATLAB session, you can share the MATLAB Engine process from MATLAB.
+To do this, in MATLAB's Command Window type `matlab.engine.shareEngine('ResearchOS')`.
+This will share the MATLAB interactive window's session with ResearchOS.
+Then, breakpoints can be set in MATLAB and the MATLAB session can be interacted with while ResearchOS is running.

+To automatically share MATLAB's session with ResearchOS, add the `matlab.engine.shareEngine('ResearchOS')` to your `startup.m` file.
+This file is located in MATLAB's `userpath` directory, which can be found by typing `userpath` in MATLAB's Command Window.
+If the `startup.m` file does not exist, you can create it in the `userpath` directory.
+This will automatically share the MATLAB session with ResearchOS each time MATLAB is started.